GOP boycott in Oregon halts bills on guns, abortion and more - KTVZ

 Associated Press

 SALEM, Ore.
-(AP) — Republican members of the Oregon Senate on Thursday extended their boycott of Senate proceedings into a second day, delaying action by the majority Democrats on bills on gun safety, abortion rights and gender-affirming health care.
+(AP) — Most Republican members of the Oregon Senate failed to show up for the second straight day Thursday, delaying action by the majority Democrats on bills on gun safety, abortion rights and gender-affirming health care.

-The stayaway prevented a quorum, with Senate President Rob Wagner having to postpone the planned opening of the Senate.
-Republican lawmakers have used walkouts in the past, but this time — if they continue to stay away — they’ll be testing a new law that was passed overwhelming by Oregonians in a ballot measure last November and that bans lawmakers who have 10 or more unexcused absences from running for reelection.
+The stayaway prevented a quorum, with Senate President Rob Wagner calling for another try on Friday.
+Republican lawmakers have used walkouts in the past, but this time — if they continue to stay away — they’ll be testing a law approved overwhelmingly in a ballot measure last November that bans lawmakers with 10 unexcused absences from running for reelection.

-“The Senate is adjourned until 12 p.m.
-Friday,” Wagner said with a bang of the gavel after seven lawmakers — all Republicans — were excused.
-Five other senators — four Republicans and one independent — were absent without having been excused.

-The boycott comes as several statehouses around the nation, including in Montana and Tennessee, have been battlegrounds between conservatives and liberals.
-Oregon has increasingly been divided between the liberal population centers like Portland and Eugene, and its mostly conservative rural areas.
+The boycott comes as several statehouses around the nation, including in Montana and Tennessee, have become battlegrounds between conservatives and liberals.
+Oregon has increasingly been divided between liberal population centers like Portland and Eugene and its mostly conservative rural areas.

+The leader of Senate Republicans, Sen. Tim Knopp, spoke on the phone Thursday with Democratic Gov. Tina Kotek after telling journalists Wednesday that a derailed legislative session would jeopardize the governor’s legislative agenda, including tackling homelessness.

+Knopp’s spokesperson, Ashley Kuenzi, said Kotek expressed willingness to help resolve the impasse.
+But the governor’s office had a different characterization of the call, with Knopp being asked to stop the boycott.

+“The governor listened to his concerns and reiterated that he is making choices,” said Kotek’s spokesperson, Elisabeth Shepard.
+“She asked him to choose to get back to work to do the people’s business.”

-Republicans said they were protesting over bill summaries not being written in plain language.
-They based their boycott on a 1979 state law requiring summaries of bills to be readable by those with an eighth or ninth-grade education — measured by a score of at least 60 on the Flesch readability test, GOP Senate Minority Leader Tim Knopp told a news conference Wednesday.
+Republicans say they are protesting over bill summaries not being written in plain language, citing a 1979 state law requiring summaries of bills to be readable by those with an eighth or ninth-grade education — measured by a score of at least 60 on the Flesch readability test, GOP Senate Minority Leader Tim Knopp told a news conference Wednesday.

-Knopp was present on the Senate floor Thursday.
-As he walked away after the day’s session was closed, he said Republicans are still deciding about continuing the boycott.

-Knopp told a press conference a day earlier that Democratic Gov. Tina Kotek has an agenda she wants lawmakers to approve, most importantly measures at combating homelessness.
+Senate Majority Leader Kate Lieber said that’s just a pretext, and noted that the vast majority of bills have passed with bipartisan support, including on housing and attracting the semiconductor industry to Oregon.

+“This is about abortion, guns and transgender rights,” Lieber said.
+“The timing of this is such that they’re walking out on important legislation that Oregonians sent us here to do.”

 The existence of the readability law, passed by the Legislature in 1979 with bipartisan support, was discovered in April by a Republican caucus staffer.
 Knopp said he does not know when the law was last employed to make bill summaries easy to read.

-“But it’s important that we follow the law because, if we’re passing laws today, are we just expecting in, you know, 20, 30, 40 years that people are just going to ignore the laws that we have on the books that we all passed,” Knopp asked at the news conference.
-“I don’t think we would appreciate that.
-And so I’m pretty sure that the legislators that did that back then also wanted the law followed.
+“But it’s important that we follow the law because, if we’re passing laws today, are we just expecting in, you know, 20, 30, 40 years that people are just going to ignore the laws that we have on the books that we all passed,” Knopp said Wednesday.
+“I don’t think we would appreciate that.”

 Asked if the Republican boycott was due to the bills on gun control and abortion and gender-affirming care, Knopp said, “It’s about every bill.
 But those bills specifically also don’t qualify under this law, and they refuse to fix them.”

-Democrats said it’s clear the moves are aimed at delaying votes on those bills, which stand a good chance of passage in the Democratic-controlled Hose and Senate.
+Knopp said Republicans are reviewing bills to see if they pass the readability test.
+He added that legislative counsel, the non-partisan office that drafts legislation, “in large part is to blame for the bills not meeting Oregon law.”

-Some local leaders, labor organizations and activists supporting reproductive and LGBTQ+ rights in Central Oregon called on Knopp, who is from Bend in Central Oregon, to end the Republican walkout.
+Some local leaders, labor organizations and activists supporting reproductive and LGBTQ+ rights in Central Oregon called on Knopp to end the Republican walkout and planned to hold a rally later on Thursday in Bend — Knopp’s hometown.

-“Senate Republicans are … walking out over issues that Oregonians overwhelmingly support: the right to make our own healthcare decisions, to access abortion and the care we need, and to marry who we love,” the activist group Basic Rights Oregon said in an emailed statement.
-The activists planned to hold a rally later on Thursday.

 GOP lawmakers employed the same boycott strategy in 2019 and 2020 to freeze legislation capping greenhouse gas emissions, among other things.
 Oregon has a two-thirds quorum rule, meaning the state House and Senate need two-thirds of their members to be present to conduct business.
 In the Senate, that’s 20 of its 30 members.
 Currently, 17 senators are Democrats, 12 are Republicans and one is an independent.